-Second, more than 750 studies reporting LC50 and lowest adverse effect level (LOAEL) values for DEHP effects in laboratory animals were reviewed by the US Consumer Product Safety Commission (CPSC) in 2010 [9].
-From these, six studies with LOAEL values for reproductive, developmental and effects on rat livers were chosen by the CPSC assessors as representative toxicological endpoints and used in the calculation of acute, sub-chronic, and chronic acceptable daily intakes for the general population, children, and men and women of childbearing age.
-The selected LOAEL values are listed in Table S3.
-The 2008 EU risk assessment-selected NOECs [8] and the US CPSC-selected LOAELs [9] were expressed in terms of chemical activities using the same methods as those described above for the exposure concentrations.
+Second, more than 750 studies reporting median lethal concentration (LC50) and lowest-observed-adverse-effect level (LOAEL) values for DEHP effects in laboratory animals were reviewed by the US Consumer Product Safety Commission in 2010 [9].
+From these, 6 studies with LOAEL values for effects on liver, reproduction, and development in rats were chosen by the Consumer Product Safety Commission assessors as representative toxicological endpoints and used in the calculation of acute, subchronic, and chronic acceptable daily intakes for the general population, children, men, and women of childbearing age.
+The selected LOAEL values are listed in Supplemental Data, Table S3.
+The 2008 European Union risk assessment-selected NOECs [8] and the US Consumer Product Safety Commission-selected LOAELs [9] were expressed in terms of chemical activities using the same methods as those described for the exposure concentrations.

-DEHP toxicity in-vitro
+DEHP toxicity in vitro

-The USEPA's Toxicity Forecaster (ToxCast) screening program included DEHP in 1,080 highthroughput screening assays (as of March 2016) for effects in-vitro using intact cells, membrane incubations, reporter gene assays, etc. The ToxCast data set consists of concentration-response profiles for each chemical-bioassay pair, and provides a determination of whether or not the chemical was active in each bioassay.
-Positive tests are reported as an AC50 value (i.e. nominal concentration, in μM, at which 50% of maximal biological activity was observed).
-DEHP was stated to biologically active in 40 ToxCast bioassays, of which 35 were performed using intact cells.
-The ToxCast AC50 values for DEHP in the 35 cell-based tests were converted to chemical activity using the equilibrium massbalance model in [44], and by using DEHP's solubility in the bioassay's incubation medium according to Equation 3, where the components of the in-vitro system are albumin, lipid and water.
-The in-vitro incubation conditions used to calculate the activities are the same as those used in [44] and are assumed This article is protected by copyright.
-All rights reserved to be identical across all assays.
-The details of the calculations are described in the Supporting Information and the values are listed in Table S4.
+The ToxCast screening program included DEHP in 1080 high-throughput screening assays (as of March 2016) for effects in vitro using intact cells, membrane incubations, and reporter gene assays, for example.
+The ToxCast data set consists of concentration-response profiles for each chemical-bioassay pair and provides a determination of whether or not the chemical was active in each bioassay.
+Positive tests are reported as the nominal concentration, in μM , at which 50% of maximal biological activity was observed (AC50).
+Di-ethylhexyl phthalate was stated to be biologically active in 40 ToxCast bioassays, of which 35 were performed using intact cells.
+The ToxCast AC50 values for DEHP in the 35 cell-based tests were converted to chemical activity using the equilibrium mass-balance model in Armitage et al. [44] and by using DEHP's solubility in the bioassay's incubation medium according to Equation 3, where the components of the in vitro system are albumin, lipids, and water.
+The in vitro incubation conditions used to calculate the activities are the same as those used in Armitage et al. [44] and are assumed to be identical across all assays.
+The details of the calculations are described in the Supplemental Data, and the values are listed in Supplemental Data, Table S4.

-The chemical activity values obtained from ToxCast high-throughput screening technology were compared to results from in-vitro studies of the estrogenic effects of DEHP reviewed by Staples et al. [10], and DEHP's androgenic and thyroid activities reported in [45].
-In total, five endpoints representative of DEHP effects observed in-vitro bioassays were expressed in terms of chemical activity (using the reported incubation parameters) and presented in Table S3.
+The chemical activity values obtained from ToxCast highthroughput screening technology were compared with results from in vitro studies of the estrogenic effects of DEHP reviewed by Staples et al. [10], and DEHP's androgenic and thyroid activities reported in Shen et al. [45].
+In total, 5 endpoints representative of DEHP effects observed in in vitro bioassays were expressed in terms of chemical activity (using the reported incubation parameters) and are presented in Supplemental Data, Table S3.

-MEHP toxicity in-vivo
+MEHP toxicity in vivo

-To date, only five studies report on biological responses of MEHP in whole organisms: an LC50 value in carp [46] and four EC50 values for growth inhibition in algae [47], decreased luminescence in bacteria [46] and immobilization in Daphnia [46,47].
-The metrics from in-vivo tests were converted to chemical activity as described in the Supporting Information and values are given in Table S5.
+To date, only 5 studies report on biological responses of MEHP in whole organisms: 1 LC50 value in carp [46] and 4 median effective concentration (EC50) values for growth inhibition in algae [47], decreased luminescence in bacteria [46], and immobilization in Daphnia [46,47].
+The metrics from in vivo tests were converted to chemical activity as described in the Supplemental Data, and the values are given in Supplemental Data, Table S5.

-MEHP toxicity in-vitro
+MEHP toxicity in vitro